This Honey Garlic Chicken recipe is easy to make and ready in 15 minutes! Made with chicken breasts and a 4 ingredient honey garlic sauce.

-1. Do I have to use chicken breasts for this recipe?
-The recipe calls for chicken breasts but chicken thighs or chicken tenderloins would work as well.
+The recipe calls for boneless skinless chicken breasts, but skinless chicken thighs or chicken tenderloins would work as well.

-2. Why are the chicken breasts cut into small pieces before cooking?
-Chicken breasts are cut into pieces in this recipe so that it cooks faster, there are more crispy bits and you get honey garlic sauce on more areas.
-But the chicken breasts can be left whole if you prefer but you will need to extend the cooking time depending on the thickness of the chicken breasts.
+Chicken breasts are cut into pieces in this recipe so that it cooks faster, there are more crispy bits, and you get honey garlic sauce in more areas.
+But the chicken breasts can be left whole if you prefer, but you will need to extend the cooking time depending on the thickness of the chicken breasts.

-3. What else can I add to this honey garlic chicken?
-Stir in cut up broccoli, cauliflower, peppers, carrots or peas for honey garlic chicken stir-fry.
+Stir in cut-up broccoli, cauliflower, peppers, carrots, or peas for honey garlic chicken stir-fry.

-6. How can I make this recipe gluten free?
-To make this gluten free, use a gluten free flour or cornstarch in place of the flour or skip the flour coating and thicken the sauce with cornstarch as mentioned above.
-Also, be sure to use gluten free soy sauce, hoisin sauce, and sesame seeds.
+Yes, you can use gluten free flour, use cornstarch in place of the flour, or skip the flour coating and thicken the sauce with cornstarch, as mentioned above.

 Orange Chicken: This 30-minute skillet recipe for orange chicken is easy to make and so delicious!
 It’s an easy dinner recipe that your whole family will love.